-Our business is subject to numerous risks.
+Our business is subject to numerous material and other risks.
 You should carefully consider the risks and uncertainties described below together with all of the other information contained in this Form 10-Q, including our consolidated financial statements and the related notes, and in our other filings with the SEC.
-If any of the following risks actually occur, our business, prospects, operating results and financial condition could suffer materially.
+If any of the following risks actually occur, our business, prospects, operating results, and financial condition could suffer materially.
 In such event, the trading price of our common stock could decline and you might lose all or part of your investment.

-Risks Related to Our Financial Position and Need for Additional Capital
+Risks Related to Our Business and Commercialization